radleap/Transfer-Learning-Gif-Creation/README.md

 See TransferLearningGifCreate.ipynb.

 ## Motivation
 This is a fun application of neural networks, and an interesting concept.
-In the right business, this could provide an interesting value proposition...
+In the right business, this could provide an interesting value proposition as seen in popular app or photography software.

 ## Requirements
 Use Google Colab, requirements are already provided in that environment.